 note: local anthem adopted 1986; as part of the Kingdom of the Netherlands, "Het Wilhelmus" is official (see Netherlands)

-Australia name: "Advance Australia Fair"
+name: "Advance Australia Fair"

 lyrics/music: Peter Dodds McCORMICK